 After choosing the veggies, the next thing you have to decide on is whether to go for seeder plants or seeds.
 Seed packets are less expensive options but they require investing in supplies like containers, potting soil, and a light stand.
 There are also seeds that need to be sown into the soil directly; check the label if there are necessary steps to be done prior to planting.
 For beginners, however, it is generally recommended to purchase small starter plants or seedlings rather than try propagating from seeds.
 Plants with good color and strong stems are your best picks.

-- Gardening equipment: Having the right tools and equipment is important in starting a vegetable garden as well as maintenance and harvesting.
+- Gardening equipment: Having the right garen tools and equipment is important in starting a vegetable garden as well as maintenance and harvesting.
 Stick to the basics, such as gloves, shovel, pruning shears, garden fork, hand trowel, rake, hoe, garden hose, and watering essentials.

 - Soil fertilization: Fertile soil will enable your crops to grow quicker and produce a higher yield.
 We suggest using organic matter like rotted manure from plant-eating animals or ready-made compost.
 You can also try one of the best fertilizers.

 - Pest control: Pesky pests have long been a concern when it comes to maintaining gardens.
 There are many types of pesticides and insecticides on the market, but it’s better to use organic and natural remedies and methods.